nsw42/sitepublisher/README.md

 Pointing out the obvious: storing your server password in plain-text isn't the most secure of approaches.
 But you knew that, and you were already planning to use [keyring](https://pypi.org/project/keyring/) to manage the password.

+## Version history

+* v0.1.0: Enable TLS by default for the FTP connection
+* v0.0.1: First version in public git